MonarchSolutions/DNEmulator/README.md

   var emulator = new CILEmulator(..., dynamicContext);
 ```

-Or creating a dynamic context by using a loader:
+Or create a dynamic context by using a loader:
 ```C#
   IAssemblyLoader assemblyLoader = ...;
   var dynamicContext = new DynamicContext(assemblyLoader);